IFOA-2025-DevOps-Fundamentals/intro-ci-cd/sections/03_test-and-deployment.md

         - `job_name`: this key specifies the name of the job it is goind to define.
 The name is specified as a key under the `jobs` upper-level key.
 In this case the `job_name` is "*build*".

         - `runs-on`: specifies the machine where the workflow will run.
 The destination machine can be a `gh-hosted-runner`, a `large-runner`, or a `self-hosted-runner`.
-More info here. <!-- TODO: add link -->
+More info [here](https://docs.github.com/en/actions/using-github-hosted-runners/using-github-hosted-runners) and [here](https://docs.github.com/en/actions/hosting-your-own-runners).

             For gh-hosted-runners, billings exist.
 They vary with respect the [usage time](https://docs.github.com/en/billing/managing-billing-for-your-products/managing-billing-for-github-actions/about-billing-for-github-actions#per-minute-rates), and the specs specified in this section.

             Available options ***for public repositories*** are:

             - Linux (x64, arm64)
             - Windows (x64, arm64)
             - MacOS (intel, arm64)

             Available options ***for private repositories*** are:

             - Linux (x64)
             - Windows (x64)
             - MacOS (intel, arm64)

             A [free tier](https://docs.github.com/en/billing/managing-billing-for-your-products/managing-billing-for-github-actions/about-billing-for-github-actions#included-storage-and-minutes) of 500MB of storage and 2000 minutes per month of `GH-Actions` activities exists.

         - `permissions`: this key specifies the level of permissions the actual workflow has when it runs.
             > [!NOTE]